Julia-Immer/developer-notes/developer-notes.md

 ## Imports

-Imports happens at compile time so has no bearing on runtime in Java.
+Imports happen at compile time so has no bearing on runtime in Java.
 The packages imported are compiled into jvm bytecodes before runtime.
 It's best to use specific imports rather than the regex "*" which imports everything in the declared package.
 Example of bad-practice import:
     import java.util.*;